 - This couple would have been approved for a much higher mortgage loan based on their income.
 However, in order to accomplish all their other goals, they needed to keep their mortgage payment (Principle, Interest, Taxes, and Insurance) just under 15% of their gross income (banks typically approve approximately 30%).

 - If one spouse stays home to raise the children, the cost of childcare is greatly reduced.
 In this case study, the working spouse would need to earn a gross income of approximately $160,000.

 - The assumed gross income replacement need at retirement is only about 35% of their current $200,000 household income.
 This is because the mortgage is assumed to be paid off, saving for retirement is accomplished, the kids are financially independent, and their taxes have reduced.

 - This case study makes several assumptions and is intended to be based on averages.
 The figures can be easily argued as too high or too low depending on many factors.

-If you would like to speak with a CFP® professional about reaching your financial goals, please call Sharkey, Howes & Javer at 303-639-5100.
+If you would like to speak with a CFP® professional about reaching your financial goals, please send us a message or call Sharkey, Howes & Javer at 303-639-5100.